-- If the income has been received for compensatory pensions of the spouse or annuities for food (unless the latter come from the parents by judicial decision).
+- If you have received the income for compensatory pensions of the spouse or annuities for food (unless the latter comes from the parents by judicial decision).

 - When the payer of the yields is not obliged to withhold.

-- If whole income from work is obtained subject to a fixed withholding rate.
+- If total income from work is obtained, subject to a fixed withholding rate.